docker/cli/docs/reference/commandline/tag.md

 followed by a port number in the format `:8080`.
 If not present, the command uses Docker's public registry located at `registry-1.docker.io` by default.
 Name components may contain lowercase letters, digits and separators.
-A separator is defined as a period, one or two underscores, or one or more dashes.
+A separator is defined as a period, one or two underscores, or one or more hyphens.
 A name component may not start or end with a separator.

-A tag name must be valid ASCII and may contain lowercase and uppercase letters, digits, underscores, periods and dashes.
-A tag name may not start with a period or a dash and may contain a maximum of 128 characters.
+A tag name must be valid ASCII and may contain lowercase and uppercase letters, digits, underscores, periods and hyphens.
+A tag name may not start with a period or a hyphen and may contain a maximum of 128 characters.

 You can group your images together using names and tags, and then upload them to [*Share images on Docker Hub*](https://docs.docker.com/get-started/part3/).